joemcmanus/ircMiner/README.md

       --cloud            Create a word cloud
       --title TITLE      Title of Graph
-      --exclude EXCLUDE  List of words to exclude, enclose in quotes
+      --exclude EXCLUDE  List of words to exclude, enclose in quotes --filenames        Print name of matching files when using multi

 To look at one log and create a single wordcloud: